Improving Generative Methods for Causal Evaluation via Simulation-Based Inference: Introduction

-Our primary contributions are: \begin{enumerate} \item \textbf{Empirical evaluation of generative methods for sensitivity analysis of causal estimators}: We present a systematic evaluation of existing generative methods for sensitivity analysis of causal estimators.
+This approach offers several key advantages: (1) The generated data distribution more closely aligns to the source data distribution even in the absence of strong prior knowledge about true {\knob} values; (2) By sampling according to the posterior, our method avoids the naive assumption that all parameter values are equally plausible.
+In scenarios where the source dataset offers little information about {\knob}, our approach naturally falls back to a uniform prior, recovering standard sensitivity analysis practices; (3) The posterior distribution supports both marginal and joint sensitivity analyses over {\knob}; and (4) It facilitates the integration of datasets from multiple generative methods through Bayesian model selection.
+Our primary contributions are: \begin{enumerate} \item \textbf{Empirical evaluation of generative methods for causal estimator selection}: We present a systematic evaluation of existing generative methods for the downstream task of causal estimator evaluation.
 Our study reveals that generative methods often yield inconsistent synthetic datasets, both with respect to each other and to the source dataset.
-This inconsistency can lead to divergent or misleading assessments of estimator performance. \item \textbf{Improved estimator evaluation through posterior-weighted simulations (\ourmethod)}: We introduce {\ourmethod}, a novel simulation-based inference framework that addresses the inconsistency of generated datasets problem by learning a posterior distribution over {\knob} values consistent with the source data.
-This approach enables principled filtering of implausible parameter settings and facilitates downstream tasks such as estimator sensitivity analysis and robustness assessment across {\sknob} variations. \end{enumerate}
+This inconsistency can lead to divergent or misleading assessments of estimator performance. \item \textbf{Improved estimator evaluation through posterior-weighted simulations (\ourmethod)}: We introduce {\ourmethod}, a novel simulation-based inference framework that addresses the inconsistency of generated datasets problem by learning a posterior distribution over generative methods and their corresponding {\knob} values consistent with the source data.
+This approach enables principled filtering of implausible parameter settings and facilitates downstream tasks such as estimator selection and robustness assessment across {\knob} variations. \end{enumerate}

-\paragraph{Prior Work} Existing approaches that evaluate causal estimators using synthetic and semi-synthetic {\ds}s~\citep{gentzel2021and,shimoni2018benchmarking,dorie2019automated}, or employing surrogate metrics for model selection~\citep{mahajan2024empirical} are applicable for assessing estimator performance for a broad spectrum of conditions instead of the assumptions or characteristics of a given source dataset.
-Recent advances in synthetic data generation has allowed researchers to focus on the problem of evaluating causal estimators for a source dataset.
-These methods generate data that closely approximates the source data distribution and can also generate counterfactual outcomes.
-Traditionally, this involved fitting parametric or semi-parametric models to the source {\ds} while attempting to preserve its causal relationships \citep{schuler2017synth}.
-The advent of flexible, non-parametric generative models, such as generative adversarial networks (GANs)~\citep{athey2021using}, variational autoencoders (VAEs)~\citep{parikh2022validating}, sigmoidal flow networks~\citep{neal2020realcause} and autoregressive neural spinal flows (Frugal Flows)~\citep{de2024marginal}, has led to new techniques for generating data with more fidelity to the original causal structure.